Treating Binge Eating Disorder with FDA-Approved Medicines

 The most common pharmacological treatment for binge eating disorder (BED) is lisdexamfetamine dimesylate, commonly known by the brand name Vyvanse.

 This drug is a central nervous system stimulant approved to treat children and adults with attention deficit hyperactivity disorder (ADHD).
-Researchers began to study the effectiveness of Vyvanse for BED with promising results.
-Patients had fewer bingeing episodes, and they also experienced other clinical benefits.
-[1]
+Researchers have studied the effectiveness of Vyvanse for BED with promising results.
+Patients had fewer bingeing episodes, and they also experienced other clinical benefits.1

 Researchers hypothesize that the mechanism behind this success is related to the neurological foundations of binge eating behaviors and how Vyvanse alters this neurology.

 The psychological underpinnings of BED should still be considered in treatment, as Vyvanse does not address these issues.
-As a result, many criticize the use of the medication.
+As a result, many have criticized the use of the medication.

 Benefits